-Businesses and individuals were encouraged to rely on people as their first line of defense, to stay vigilant on log files and change management systems that can give early warning signs of data breaches.
+Businesses and individuals were encouraged to rely on people as their first line of defense, integrate vendor risk management programs, to stay vigilant on log files and change management systems that can give early warning signs of data breaches.

 The DBIR has now been produced annually for ten years.
 This year’s report shows analysis on 42,068 incidents and 1,935 breaches from 84 countries.